chaomai/chaomai.github.io/content/page/about/index.md

 ---

 # About me
-I'm interested in C++, golang, concurrent programming, distributed system.
-I'm curious about "how it works" and want to know the nature of things and connections between them.
-Swimming, photography and video game are my favorite activities in my spare time.
+I am interested in C++, Golang, Rust, concurrent programming, and distributed systems.
+I am curious about how things work and am eager to understand their nature and the connections between them.
+In my spare time, I enjoy swimming, photography, and playing video games.
+Additionally, I am a big fan of road trips and love driving on long journeys.

 # About this site
-A repository for the things I've learnt, built, and wasted time on.
+This is a repository of my life: a place for the things I've experienced, learned, built, and wasted time on.

 # Motto